Package Leaflet: Information for the User

 What can happen if a blood clot forms in a vein?

-The risk of a blood clot in a vein is higher during the first year of taking a combined hormonal contraceptive for the first time.
-The risk may be higher if you start taking a combined hormonal contraceptive again (the same product or a different product) after a break of 4 weeks or more.
+The risk of having a blood clot in a vein is higher during the first year in which you take a combined hormonal contraceptive for the first time.
+The risk may also be higher if you start taking a combined hormonal contraceptive (the same product or a different product) again after an interruption of 4 weeks or more.

 After the first year, the risk decreases, but it is always slightly higher than if you were not taking a combined hormonal contraceptive.

-When you stop taking Drovelis, your risk of a blood clot returns to normal in a few weeks.
+When you stop taking Drovelis, your risk of having a blood clot returns to normal within a few weeks.

 The risk depends on your natural risk of developing VTE and the type of combined hormonal contraceptive you are taking.